-warnings: can be made privately or publicly.

-fines: cash penalty from 500€ up to 50'000€.

-ride throughChange of positionsee Art.
-1.20.see Art.
-1.23.2.

-time penalties: the imposition of time affecting the rider's

-actual result up to 2 minutes and the

-cancellation of time.

-disqualification: disqualification from an event, practice

-sessions (black flag, black flag with orange disc), race (black flag, black flag with orange disc) or from its results.

-withdrawal of

-championship points: the loss of points from the Championship races already run.

-suspension: the loss of rights to participate in the

-Championship may be applied to one or

-more races.

-exclusion: the final and complete loss of all rights of

-participation in any activity under FIM

-control.
+- Warnings: can be made privately or publicly. - Penalty points: may be imposed by Race Direction on a rider in any number from 1 to 10, points are cumulative and expire after a period of 365 days from the date they were imposed.
+Automatic sanctions apply to a rider accumulating points as follows: 4 Points - Start the next race from last grid position.
+7 Points - Start the next race from pit lane.
+10 Points Disgualification from participation at the next event (or from the race results if this occurs at the last event of the season).
+Points re-set to 0 after a rider reaches 10 points and serves a disqualification.

+- fines: cash penalty from 500€ up to 50'000€ - drop of position: the rider must go back the number of positions decided by the Race Direction. - ride through: see Art.
+1.19 - time penalties: the imposition of time affecting the rider's actual result up to 2 minutes and the cancellation of time - grid penalty: the imposition of a drop of any number of grid position at the rider's next race. - disqualification: disqualification from an event, practice sessions (black flag, black flag with orange disc), race (black flag, black flag with orange disc) or from its results. - withdrawal of the loss of points from the championship points: - suspension: the loss of rights to participate in the Championship may be applied to one or more races. - exclusion: the final and complete loss of all rights of participation in any activity under FIM control.